christianrosdahl/legilo/README.md

 The application allows you to import any text you want in your target language.
 The program labels all words in the text to one of the following categories: new, learning, known or ignored.
 The new words are marked with a blue background, the learning words are marked with a yellow background, and the known or ignored words are unmarked.

 New words are words that haven't been seen previously in any text.
 Learning words are words that you have seen in some text before, and looked up, but that you don't consider that you know yet.
 Known words are words that you have skipped without looking up or that you have marked explicitly as known.
 Ignored words are words that you consider irrelevant, e.g. names, words in another language or numbers.
-This category is similar to known words, but the words will be stored in a separate list, without translations, and will not be counted into the sum of your known words (that is shown when closing the program).
+This category is similar to known words, but the words will be stored in a separate list, without translations, and will not be counted into the sum of your known words (that is shown in the bottom left corner of the main window).

-When reading a text, you iterate through the new and learning words using the keyboard (see below), or words by clicking them.
+When reading a text, you iterate through the new and learning words using the keyboard (see below), or select words by clicking them.
 The current word is marked with an orange background.
 You can look up a marked word easily or change the label of it using the keyboard as well.

 **Language support**: I have tested the app with Spanish, German, French, Italian, Russian, Croatian, and Swedish.
 However, it should also work well for many other languages.
 Just add the language you want to learn to the `config.json` file (see "Configuration" below) and try it out!